 8.2 oz / 232 g

-I use a super lightweight shoulder bag for carrying stuff around during the day while I leave the rest in my main bag.
+I pack a super lightweight bag for carrying stuff around during the day.

 My 15L Patagonia Travel Courier conveniently stuffs into a little pouch that fits right in the front pocket of my backpack.